webboty/Dexter-Wiki/nodejs-webserver.md

 With the Node Proxy, you can also add extensions to the [Scratch](https://scratch.mit.edu/) language to control Dexter, as demonstrated in [this video](https://www.facebook.com/steamaker/videos/577470826025034/).
 For more, see [Scratch extension](Scratch-extension)

 ### Web Editor
-Editing files on Dexter via a browser based web editor:<BR>
+Editing files on Dexter via a browser based web editor.
+This makes it _really_ easy to edit the Job Engine jobs which run on startup, as it opens the autoexec.jobs file by default.
+To disable a job, just put a # in front of it's file name.
+To enable, remove the leading #.
+To add a job, put it in the dde_apps folder, and then list it in the autoexect.jobs file (no path required).
+You can also traverse all the files on Dexter and edit any text files.
+For more, see:<BR>
 https://github.com/HaddingtonDynamics/Dexter/issues/85

 ### ModBus client